 The entry ban is a sensitive issue, which is often associated with many uncertainties for those affected.
 What exactly does an entry ban entail in Germany?
 How long does an German entry ban last?
-Can an entry ban be lifted?
+Can a ban be lifted?

 The legal basis for imposing an entry ban is §11(1) of the Residence Act, which sets out the following:

 ‘A foreigner who has been expelled, removed or deported shall be permitted neither to re-enter nor to stay in the federal territory, nor may he be granted a residence title, even if he is entitled thereto under this Act (ban on entry and residence).’